PLA’s Freshwater Fair by Lyn Johnson, Manager

-The Pokegama Lake Association will host its 17th Annual Fresh Water Fair, for 5th grade students, on Thursday, May 21.
-The Fresh Water Fair provides an opportunity for our PLA mission, to educate area youth on the importance of healthy, unpolluted lakes and rivers, to be taught in a fun and interactive format.
+The Pokegama Lake Association will host its 19th annual Freshwater Fair for 5th grade students, on Thursday, May 18, 2017.
+The Freshwater Fair provides an opportunity for our PLA mission to educate area youth on the importance of healthy, unpolluted lakes and rivers, to be taught in a fun and interactive format.
 Students learn how they can become stewards of the environment.

 *Science Museum of Minnesota “Water Assembly”